Choctaw: Traditional communal economy

-Early Choctaw communities worked communally and shared their harvest.
-They had trouble understanding why English settlers allowed their poor to suffer from hunger.
-In Ireland, the generosity of the Choctaw nation during their Great Famine in the mid-nineteenth century is remembered to this day and recently marked by a sculpture, 'Kindred Spirits', in a park at Midleton, Cork.
+Early Choctaw communities practiced communal labor and shared their harvests.
+They found it difficult to understand why English settlers allowed members of their own communities to suffer from hunger.

+In Ireland, the generosity of the Choctaw Nation during the Great Famine of the mid-19th century is remembered to this day and has been commemorated by the sculpture Kindred Spirits, located in a park in Midleton, County Cork.

 Historical architecture

-Both, the Chickasaw and the Choctaw Indians traditionally made three kinds of buildings, per family, consisting of 1) a summer house (made into an oblong square), 2) a corn house (also made into an oblong square), and 3) a winter house, which latter was made circular, and was also known as the 'hot house'.
+Both the Chickasaw and the Choctaw traditionally constructed three types of buildings for each family: (1) a summer house, built in an oblong-square form; (2) a corn house, also constructed as an oblong square; and (3) a winter house, which was circular in shape and commonly known as the "hot house".

 Historical clothing

 Mississippi Choctaw group wearing traditional garb, c.
 1908.

-The colorful dresses worn by today's Choctaw are made by hand.
-They are based on designs of their ancestors, who adapted 19th-century European-American styles to their needs.
-Today many Choctaw wear such traditional clothing mainly for special events.
-Choctaw elders, especially the women, dress in their traditional garb every day.
-Choctaw dresses are trimmed by full diamond, half diamond or circle, and crosses that represent stickball sticks.
+The colorful dresses worn by many Choctaw today are handmade and based on ancestral designs that adapted 19th-century European-American styles to local needs.
+While such traditional clothing is now most commonly worn for special occasions, many Choctaw elders—particularly women—continue to wear traditional garments in their daily lives.
+Choctaw dresses are often decorated with full-diamond, half-diamond, circular, and cross motifs that represent stickball sticks.